Overture (The Who song)

-"Overture" is a song by English rock band the Who, written by Pete Townshend.
+"Overture" is a song by the English rock band the Who, written by Pete Townshend.
 The track is one of three instrumentals on Tommy, the other two being "Underture" and "Sparks".

 On 9 October 1970, the song was included as the B-side of "See Me, Feel Me" – which did not chart – and was titled "Overture from Tommy".

 Song structure

 As an overture the song features samples of Tommys themes: